tetratecx/tsb-single-vm/README.md

 To redruce traffic from cloudsmith, a local docker repository is implemented, which decreases traffic costs and speeds up TSB deployments.

 In order to provide an abstraction and maximum flexibility, a distintion is made between a `topology` and a `scenario`.
 Anyone is encouraged to add extra topologies and scenario's as he/she sees fit.
 A scenario is depending on a topology, so keep that in mind once you start changing topologies already used by certain scenario's.

+In terms of memory constraints of the VM: a 64GB Ubuntu machine can support up to 5 TSB clusters to showcase a transit zone scenario. it takes around 15 minutes to spin those 5 TSB clusters up completely from scratch (infra / tsb config / application deployment).
+Spinning down is just a destruction of the VM.

 ## Configuration